sedryx-sedky/SedryxHycrypta/README.md

 │   └── 📁 Media_Tips
 ```

-3. #### Accessing a Specific Folder Directly
+3. #### Direct Access to a Specific Folder
-For instance, entering the primary password for the *Sources* folder (without unlocking *Root*) reveals only the primary-mode content of that folder and its subdirectories:
+Entering the primary password for the *Sources* folder—without unlocking the root—reveals only the primary content of that folder:

 ```
 📁 Sources